kubernetes-retired/external-storage/iscsi/targetd/README.md

 If you have installed OpenShift using the ansible installer you can use a set of playbook to automate the above instructions.
 You can find more documentation on these playbooks [here](./ansible/README.md) before running the playbooks you need to annotate the inventory file with some additional variables and the nodes with the iscsi inititator name that you want to be created.
-Here is a summary of the variables
+Here is a summary of the variables:

 | Variable Name  | Description  |
 |---|---|